 Gene has served as a mediator for the Federal District Court of Kansas and frequently mediates cases for private parties.
 Approximately 80 percent of the cases he has mediated resulted in settlements.
 He has arbitration experience and has served as the chair of an arbitration panel for the International Association of Arbitration.

 Gene has also been honored as a Distinguished Alumnus of the University of Kansas School of Law for his contributions to the community and the legal profession.
-He has completed more than 1,000 pro bono adoptions of foster children.
+He has completed more than 1,300 pro bono adoptions of foster children.
 The state-paid fees for these adoptions have funded more than $1 million in scholarships for foster and adoptive children.
-His pro bono work with children has been featured by the American Bar Association Journal (July 2010), The Kansas City Star (March 2015), the Journal of the Kansas Bar Association (April 2015), Kansas Alumni (May 2015), Journal of the American College of Trial Lawyers (Summer 2015), NBC Nightly News (July 20, 2015), and KU Law Magazine (Fall 2016) and Missouri Lawyers Weekly (2018).
+His pro bono work with children has been featured by the American Bar Association Journal (July 2010), The Kansas City Star (March 2015), the Journal of the Kansas Bar Association (April 2015), Kansas Alumni (May 2015), Journal of the American College of Trial Lawyers (Summer 2015), NBC Nightly News (July 20, 2015), KU Law Magazine (Fall 2016) and Missouri Lawyers Weekly (2018).
 Gene was also chosen as KMBZ's Person of the Week in July 2015.
 He was recently honored by Foster Adopt Connect with a Lifetime Achievement Award.

 Represented defendants as Kansas counsel in state court action alleging an industry-wide antitrust conspiracy to restrict supplies and fix the prices of eggs.